Hughes 22

-The Hughes 22 is a Canadian trailerable sailboat that was designed by Howard Hughes, the co-founder of Hughes Boat Works, as a cruiser and first built in 1971.
+The Hughes 22 is a recreational keelboat that was designed by Howard Hughes, the co-founder of Hughes Boat Works, as a cruiser and first built in 1971.

 The design was also sold as the North Star 22 and the Hullmaster 22.

 Production

 The design was initially built by Hughes Boat Works in Canada.
 When the company was sold to US Steel and the name changed to North Star Yachts, the boat was renamed as the North Star 22.
 It was later built by Hullmaster Boats, also in Canada, as the Hullmaster 22.
 It may have also been produced under other names, before production ended.

 Design

-The Hughes 22 is a recreational keelboat, built predominantly of fibreglass, with wooden trim.
+The Hughes 22 is built predominantly of fibreglass, with wooden trim.
 It has a masthead sloop rig, a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed stub keel with a cast itron centreboard.
 It displaces 2200 lb and carries 835 lb of iron ballast.

 A version of the North Star 22 was also built with a fin keel and a spade-type rudder.

 The boat has a draft of 6.00 ft with the centerboard extended and 1.67 ft with it retracted, allowing operation in shallow water, or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin, a straight settee in the main cabin and a drop down dinntte table that coverts to a double berth on the starboard side of the main cabin.
 The galley is located on the port sideand stows under the cockpit seat.
 The head is located in the bow cabin on the starboard side under the "V"-berth.
 Cabin headroom is 60 in.

 The design has a PHRF racing average handicap of 282 and a hull speed of 5.9 kn.